safer-rust/rust-safety-standard/rust-safety.md

 }
 ```

-In some cases, the safety requirements of unsafe callees are not directly propagated to the caller.
-It can be transformed to other safety requirements.
+In some cases, the safety requirements of unsafe callees are not directly propagated to the caller; instead, they may manifest as different safety obligations.
 ```rust
 /// # Safety:
 /// - `x` must be properly aligned for `u32`, or